Saya informasikan bahwa ada blog bagus yaitu rajasaads . Coba dech buka....

 Is computer use (or computer downtime) causing a problem in your life?
 If so, you might be an addict.
 But you'll have to wait a few more years to find out for sure.

-patent application on a hand-held, touch screen gadget that will provoke you to take some exercise - or some other activity you're interested in.
+Apple has filed a patent application on a hand-held, touch screen gadget that will provoke you to take some exercise - or some other activity you're interested in.

 It looks a lot like an iPhone or iPod Touch in the diagrams.
 The user would first answer questions about their nutrition and health history, which allows it to work out a personalised fitness programme.